kyma-project/kyma/docs/service-catalog/03-04-experimental-features.md

       service-catalog-apiserver.enabled: "false"
       service-catalog-crds.enabled: "true"
     ```
-- For the cluster installation, add the `service-catalog-overrides` ConfigMap to the [installer-config-cluster.yaml.tpl](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-config-cluster.yaml.tpl) file:
+- For the cluster installation, add the `service-catalog-overrides` ConfigMap to the to the cluster before the installation starts:
     ```
     apiVersion: v1
     kind: ConfigMap